eladg7/FlightSimulator/README.md

   - the user always can re-center the map to the current plane location.

   # In order to run the application
-  You will need to start a server that sends all the required data to the simulator.
+  You will need to start a server that will act as FlightGear simulator, and will set/get the correct properties.